goudreinette/ccu-nds-workshop/tutorials-complete/7-animation/readme.md

-# animation
+# 7. Animation

 Shows correct (vertical) spritesheet format, how to load it in aseprite, how to show text in a layer

-pay attention color mode insdexed
+pay attention color mode indexed